Vinicius-PR/Challenge-01-Ignite-2022-To-do-List/README.md

 * Add a new task
 * Mark the task as done or undone
 * Remove a task from the list
-* show a progess of task completion
+* show a progress of task completion

 # Languages used